 In this article, we will show you how to perform sorting in Tableau reports with examples.
 We will use the report we created in our previous article for this demo.

 Tableau Sort from Axis

 There are multiple ways to perform sorting in Tableau.
-From the below screenshot, you can observe that when you hover over the Sales Amount, a tiny little button will display near that.
-You can use this button to sort the Sales Amount data in Ascending or Descending orders.
+From the screenshot below, you can observe that a tiny little button will display near that when you hover over the Sales Amount.
+This button can sort the Sales Amount data in Ascending or Descending orders.

 For now, we selected the Tableau Sort in Ascending Order.

 In the second method, click the Sort button in the Tableau toolbar.
 As you can see, when you hover over the button, it will show the tooltip saying that it will order the data by Color (group) in Ascending by SalesAmount.